Skip to main content

 The agriculture, forestry and fishing industries offer the largest potential for cost savings and improvement in productive processes to improve agricultural yields, with forecast savings ranging from $310 to $940 million in 2040 (Deloitte Access Economics, 2020).

-There are several uses for drones to support greater efficiencies in primary produce industries.
-High-tech drones are already in use in agriculture, allowing operators to remotely pilot, and in some cases automate processes such as planting, livestock management, crop spraying and mapping.
-These potential drone uses are leading and supporting a new branch of agricultural processes, sometimes referred to as precision agriculture.
+In primary produce industries, high-tech drones are allowing operators to automate some processes such as planting, livestock management or spraying crops.
+These potential drone uses are leading a new branch of agricultural processes, sometimes referred to as precision agriculture.

 Business uptake and cost savings